Watergate Salad aka Pistachio Fluff

 Final Word

-I love sharing recipes like this Watergate Salad so we can teach the world how fun it is to eat at home.
+I love sharing recipes like this Watergate Salad to teach the world how fun it is to eat at home.
 Please stock your pantry and your freezer as you can afford it.
-I believe hard times are coming, let’s teach the world to be prepared today, not next year.
+Let’s introduce the world to be prepared today, not next year.
 Thanks again for being prepared for the unexpected.
 Please keep prepping!
 May God bless this World, Linda

 Copyright Images: Watergate Salad Pistachio Fluff AdobeStock_133153427 By Brent Hofacker